 - the value of our house will be €556,755 (scenario 1)

-It looks like we end up in a better position if we rent and invest (scenario 2), but the numbers are actually close enough that both scenarios are considered equally “good” investments.
+It looks like we end up in a better position if we rent and invest (scenario 2).
+Especially the downpayment and registration tax make a big difference, because an investment made early on compounds to spectacular sums of money over time.
+However, but the numbers are actually close enough that both scenarios are considered equally “good” investments.
 Indeed, a small change in one of the two most important parameters, the growth of house prices and the return of our index fund, can significantly change the result of the simulation.
 The most significant assumptions of our simulation are:

 There is too much uncertainty around these two parameters to make a confident prediction that you’ll be better off with one scenario or the other.
 However, the simulation has shown that you can’t go wrong with either investing in a house or investing in index funds.